Offshore deepwater oilfield development

 The project owners submitted the development and exploitation plan to the Senegalese Government in October 2018.
 FEED activities began in December 2018 following the approval by the Senegalese Minister of Petroleum and Energies.

 Final investment decision (FID) for phase one is expected by mid-2019, while first oil from the project is anticipated to flow in 2022.

-Production from the field is expected to peak at 140,000 barrels of oil per day (bopd).
+Production from phase one is expected to be around 100,000 barrels of oil per day (bopd).

 The SNE deepwater oilfield was discovered in November 2014 with the drilling of the SNE-1 exploration well to a water depth of approximately 1,100m and a total depth of 3,000m.
 The well encountered a 95m gross oil-bearing column within upper Albian sandstones.

 The drilling and evaluation of the SNE-2 well was completed in January 2016.
 The well was drilled at a water depth of 1,200m and to a total depth of 2,800m within the Sangomar Block.
-Oil from the well flew at 8,000bopd from the lower reservoir unit and at 1,000bopd from the shallower heterolithic reservoir unit during drill-stem testing (DST).
+Oil from the well flowed at 8,000bopd from the lower reservoir unit and at 1,000bopd from the shallower heterolithic reservoir unit during drill-stem testing (DST).

 The drilling of the SNE-3 well was completed in March 2016.
-Oil from the well flowed at a maximum rate of 5,200bopd and main flow rate of 4,500bopd over a six-hour period during DST.
+Oil from the well flowed at a maximum rate of 5,200bopd and had a main flow rate of 4,500bopd over a six-hour period during DST.

-Completed in April 2016, the BEL-2 well was encountered an oil column of 100m and confirmed the extension of reservoirs in the northern area of the oilfield.
+Completed in April 2016, the BEL-2 well encountered an oil column of 100m and confirmed the extension of reservoirs in the northern area of the oilfield.